Skip to main content

 For a post-menopausal woman experiencing vasomotor symptoms (hot flashes) and other signs of estrogen deficiency, a combination of estradiol and progesterone (if she has a uterus) is the standard of care.
 Low-dose testosterone may also be considered for symptoms like low libido or persistent fatigue that do not resolve with estrogen and progesterone alone.
 The delivery method (pills, patches, gels, or pellets) is chosen based on a discussion of the risks, benefits, and convenience of each option.

 In other cases, particularly for individuals seeking benefits related to recovery, body composition, or anti-aging without overt deficiency, Growth Hormone Peptide Therapy might be considered.
-Peptides like Sermorelin or a combination of Ipamorelin and CJC-1295 work by stimulating the body’s own production of from the pituitary gland.
+Peptides like Sermorelin or a combination of Ipamorelin and CJC-1295 work by stimulating the body’s own production of growth hormone from the pituitary gland.
 This approach is considered more physiological than direct administration of recombinant human growth hormone (rhGH) and is often associated with a favorable safety profile.

 The following table provides a simplified comparison of common protocol goals.